 As you might expect, experts can get really expensive.

-The cost for experts varies from field to field, but doctors are generally the most expensive.
+The expert witness fees vary from field to field, but doctors are generally the most expensive.

 We always talk with our clients in advance to discuss the costs to avoid any unpleasant surprises when wrapping up the case.
 We use a case management system that allows us to share data such as expenses with our clients in real time.
 That means when an expense comes in, you’ll know about it immediately.